Samiranghosh07/Prometheus/README.md

 # Prometheus
-This repo represents configuration, manage alert monitoring and other exporters of Prometheus
+This repo represents configuration, manage alert monitoring and other exporters of Prometheus and Grafana setup for visualization

 #### VM-1 (Node Exporter)
 1. **Download Node Exporter**